Journal DOI: http://dx.doi.org/10.9734/ejnfs

-The European Journal of Nutrition and Food Safety (ISSN: 2347-5641) will initially have 4 issues per year.
+The European Journal of Nutrition and Food Safety (ISSN: 2347-5641) will initially have minimum 5 papers per issues.
 Each issue will be a running issue and all officially accepted manuscripts will be immediately published online.
 State-of-the-art running issue concept gives authors the benefit of 'Zero Waiting Time' for the officially accepted manuscripts to be published.
 We recommend to follow ICMJE Recommendations.

 Clinical studies that report scientific mechanisms, effects, biomarkers, and safety of dietary interventions are welcome.
 EJNFS also invites .epidemiological studies relevant to nutrition, and innovative investigations (including the use of biomarkers) of nutritional questions that employ established, traditional approaches as well as epigenetic, nutrigenomic, metabolomic and proteomic approaches.
 Reviews of the literature in the above areas are also welcome.

 Food toxicants, food pathogens, food contaminants and their effects on nutrition; Microbial food safety; mycotoxins.Toxicological risk assessment.
 Safety evaluation of novel foods and biotechnologically derived products and inter-relationships between nutrition and toxicology.